GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/js-code/index.md

 ### Learn by reading code from the community

 Extensions can be implemented with events and JavaScript or a mix of both.
-Looking at existing extension can help a lot to understand the API or how the extension system works.
+Looking at existing extensions can help a lot to understand the API or how the extension system works.

-This is a few instances of extensions that uses JavaScript:
+This is a few instances of extensions that use JavaScript:

 * The [Noise generator](/gdevelop5/extensions/noise/) extension uses a noise library and exposes its features through expressions, action and conditions.
 * The [3D object shake](/gdevelop5/extensions/shake-object3d/) extension uses the same noise library from the above extension but exposes a behavior that makes 3D objects shake.